Cancer Immunotherapy Named 2013 “Breakthrough of the Year”

 December 23, 2013 |

-Science magazine—America’s leading scientific journal—has deemed cancer immunotherapy the 2013 “breakthrough of the year,” beating out nine other contenders.
-The editors of Science called 2013 a “turning point in cancer,” as results from several recent clinical trials have documented the power of the immunotherapeutic approach to treating cancer, including very advanced and metastatic disease.
+Science magazine—America’s leading scientific journal—has deemed cancer immunotherapy the 2013 “Breakthrough of the Year,” beating out nine other contenders.
+The editors of Science called 2013 a “turning point in cancer,” as results from several recent clinical trials have documented the power of immunotherapies to treat cancer, including very advanced and metastatic disease.

 Since ipilimumab arrived on the scene, a number of other molecules have caught researchers’ attention.
 Most famous is an antibody that targets a molecule on immune cells called PD-1.
 This anti-PD-1 antibody works in a complementary fashion to ipilimumab and can be combined with it for more powerful results, as has been recently shown by a clinical trial conducted by CRI Scientific Advisory Council associate director Jedd Wolchok.
-PD-1 was brought to the attention of cancer immunologists as a possible target for immunotherapy by Drew Pardoll, a professor at Johns Hopkins who is also a member of CRI’s Scientific Advisory Council and a past recipient of a CRI investigator award.
 If clinical trials of anti-PD-1 continue to show promising results, cancer patients may soon have access to another powerful immunotherapy for the treatment of numerous cancers, including melanoma, non-small cell lung cancer, and other solid tumors.

 In choosing cancer immunotherapy as this year’s breakthrough, the award committee was calling attention to the potential of the approach to radically change the treatment of cancer in the coming years.
 Highlighting the eye-catching results of several patients—including those of 6-year-old Emily Whitehead—whose lives have been spared by experimental immunotherapies, the editors cited an emerging belief among oncologists that “a corner has been turned and we won't be going back.”